jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 The ``description`` field can be used to specify a description or "alt text" string for the chart.
-In general this would be used to provide a text description of the image to help accessibility.
+In general this would be used to provide a text description of the chart to help accessibility.
 It is an optional parameter and has no default.
 It can be used as follows::

     worksheet.insert_chart('B5', chart,